When it comes to your blog SEO, which type of domain is the best option? We've taken a look.

 I used this earlier discussion on Subdomains vs subfolders for SEO to inform my decision.
 There's clearly no right or wrong answer.

-Within 4 or 5 days i was starting to appear for long tail 5 or 6 keyword searches and within a fortnight appearing on first page for blog titles/shorter searches.
+Within four or five days, I was starting to appear for long-tail five or six keyword searches and within a fortnight appearing on the first page for blog titles/shorter searches.

 So based on that, I'd recommend subfolders is the way forward for blogs if you want to swiftly pull in visitors based on the authority of your existing domain.

-That’ll be obvous to many, but I wanted to trial it and that’s what I’ve found.
+That'll be obvious to many, but I wanted to trial it and that's what I've found.

 Subdomains and subfolders for Google Analytics